Long Island Landfills

-Product of resource recovery, incineration, or composting means ash residue, noncombustable residue from a recycables handling and recovery facility, untreatable waste residue from a composting facility, and compost.
+Product of resource recovery, incineration, or composting means ash residue, noncombustible residue from a recyclables handling and recovery facility, untreatable waste residue from a composting facility, and compost.

 Resource recovery system means a system that provides environmentally sound management of collected solid waste through facilities planned, designed, assembled, and constructed to maximize the potential for resource recovery.

 Untreatable waste means the same as defined in ECL section 27-0704.
 Untreatable waste for a solid waste incinerator includes, but is not limited to: batteries, such as dry cell batteries, mercury batteries and vehicle batteries; refrigerators; stoves; freezers; washers; dryers; bedsprings; vehicle frame parts, crankcases, transmissions, and engines; lawn mowers; snow blowers; bicycles; file cabinets; air conditioners; hot water heaters; water storage tanks; water softeners; furnaces; oil storage tanks; metal furniture; propane tanks; and clean fill.

 The Long Island Landfill Law, ECL 27-0704, placed additional requirements and restrictions on Long Island Landfills.
 This refers to all landfills located in Nassau and Suffolk Counties.
 As of November 2013, there were 6 landfills operating on Long Island, 2 of which were ash monofills.